chauff/cse1500-web-transcripts/Lecture-3.md

 | `removeChild(node)`      |  removes the given node from this node's child list                      |
 | `replaceChild(new, old)` | replaces the old node with the new one                                   |

-Let's look at how this works in practice :point_down: (again, try out the code for yourself):
+Let's look at how this works in practice :point_down: :

 ```html
 <!DOCTYPE html>